The Little Fox: Reception and legacy

-Video Choice gave the film a positive review, calling it a "charming and visually appealing film" while author Giannalberto Bendazzi (Animation: A World History) called it "an excellent example of personality animation".
+Video Choice gave the film a positive review, calling it a "charming and visually appealing film" while author Giannalberto Bendazzi (Animation: A World History) called it "an excellent example of the personality of animation".

 A digital restoration was completed in 2021 under the supervision of the film's cinematographer.
 It remains the most-popular Hungarian animated feature of all time.
-The director said that putting Vuk on screen was one of his dearest cartoon works.
+The director had said that putting Vuk on screen was one of his dearest cartoon works.

 Home media

-The film was released on VHS in 1987 by Celebrity Home Entertainment (re-released 4 November 1994).
+The film was released on VHS in 1987 by Celebrity Home Entertainment and re-released on November 4, 1994.